Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 "That would be a rather significant departure from approved maritime protection methods," Willi pointed out with characteristic understatement.
 "Also, how do we know it won't explode when you try to activate six centuries of dormant magic?"

-"Because traditional practitioners built safety into the system," Lin said with growing confidence.
-"Look at these connection points—every symbol feeds into a central distribution network with built-in overflow channels.
+"Because traditional practitioners knew what they were doing," Lin said with growing confidence.
+"Look at these connection points—every symbol feeds into a central distribution network.
 It's designed for controlled activation."

-"Approved methods that aren't working," Tobi added, grinning at the prospect of spectacular rule-breaking, "while sea monsters are eating people who followed official protocols."
+"Approved methods that aren't working," Tobi added, grinning at the prospect of spectacular rule-breaking.
+"While sea monsters are eating people who followed official protocols."

-"You're talking about witch-work, aren't you?"
-Erik asked with the calculating expression of someone weighing risks against potential rewards.
-"Old magic that the Church says is dangerous superstition."
+Erik studied the group with the calculating expression of someone weighing risks against potential rewards.
+"You're talking about witch-work, aren't you?
+Old magic that the Church says is dangerous superstition."

 "I'm talking about magic that actually functions," Lin replied with quiet conviction.
 "Magic designed to work with natural forces instead of trying to dominate them.
 Magic that might keep your crew alive when conventional protections fail."